The old Cline Avenue Bridge is closed due to structural deficiencies which made it unsafe for the traveling public.

 Ceremonial Project Groundbreaking is held on-site with City of East Chicago Mayor Anthony Copeland.

 Geo-technical boring exploration work begins for the new bridge structure.
-Two full-scale load tests of the existing piles will be performed to verify pile capacity for re-use in the new bridge.
+Two full-scale load tests of the existing piles were performed to verify pile capacity for re-use in the new bridge.

 With the building design and permits issued, construction of the office begins in earnest.